 Hot water has more energy than cold water.
 With more energy, the molecules in the water move faster breaking down the hot chocolate mix quicker.

-We finished writing our results and unceremoniously dumped the cold water hot chocolate sludge down the kitchen sink.
+Once we finished writing our results, we unceremoniously dumped the cold water hot chocolate sludge down the kitchen sink.
 Ick.

 What happened to the other two mugs?
 They were topped with a dollop of whipped cream and enjoyed!